 in a synchronous (and circular) relationship with their families and schools.

 Unfortunately for children with ADHD, much of what they do at home and school

 is unacceptable behaviorally, socially, and academically to parents and educators.

 Hardly a day passes that something serious does not go wrong for the child

-with ADD.
+with ADHD.
 Mental health therapists need to be aware that the problems experienced

-by children with ADD at home and in school usually are inseparable and often
+by children with ADHD at home and in school usually are inseparable and often

 have negative reciprocal effects.
 A negative feedback cycle often develops